SVOD, AVOD, TVOD, HVOD, BVOD, and OTT: the ultimate guide

 Free advertising-supported TV, or FAST, is almost identical to traditional broadcast TV, except it’s delivered over the internet.
 It’s a linear ‘live’ channel where content is curated in a programmatic schedule, ready for viewers to stream.
 Advertising is inserted at specific cue points in the content, much like broadcast.

 It’s much easier – and cheaper – to set up a FAST channel than a traditional broadcast channel, and it can be done in six simple steps.
+If you're looking to compare the two then check out our blog on AVOD vs FAST.

 Key examples of AVOD services you can see in action include Youtube, Hulu, 4OD and Amazon Prime Video (only when watching Freevee ad-supported content).